Programs for Children Enrolled

 *Infants are transported in cribs (four to a crib) for all evacuation procedures.

-*Class rosters and emergency binders should be taken when leaving the classroom for emergency drills and real emergencies.
-Headcount should be completed when leaving the classroom, arriving at the shelter leaving the shelter and, coming back to the classroom.
+*ipads with class rosters and emergency contacts should be taken when leaving the classroom for emergency drills and real emergencies.
+Headcount should be completed when leaving the classroom, arriving at the shelter, leaving the shelter and coming back to the classroom.

 Fire Drills are conducted monthly by the 5th of the month.
-Plymouth, MG and Champlin are sprinklered and 24 hour monitored by a fire system off site.
+All centers, except for Becker, are sprinklered and 24 hour monitored by a fire system off site.
 All Schools have their fire extinguishers serviced annually.

 Assistant teachers are responsible for the clipboard and emergency cards.
 They are the first out of the classroom.
 They count the children and lead the group the safe destination.